Trademarked Colors: Cadbury Purple

-Cadbury has sold chocolate products for 200 years.
+Cadbury has sold chocolate products for over 200 years.
 It was one of the first chocolate companies to produce a genuinely creamy chocolate bar.
-Ever since, it has reigned as the number one selling chocolate brand in the UK.
-Today, Cadbury is a billion-dollar corporation whose distinctive purple-clad candies appear in stores around the world.
+Ever since it has reigned as the number-one-selling chocolate brand in the UK.
+Today, Cadbury is a billion-dollar corporation whose distinctive purple wrapper chocolates appear in stores around the world.

 How Cadbury Got Its Start

 The history of Cadbury is closely entwined with the history of chocolate as a culinary ingredient.
-In 1824, John Cadbury opened a grocery store in Birmingham in the UK.
-Besides the usual groceries, he sold tea, coffee, powdered cocoa and drinking chocolate.
+In 1824, John Cadbury opened a grocery store in Birmingham, UK.
+Besides the usual groceries, he sold tea, coffee, powdered cocoa, and drinking chocolate.

 Cadbury’s store was a success, and he quickly expanded.
 He moved into a larger building and purchased a nearby warehouse.
 He began focusing on chocolate and cocoa products, which were his top-selling items.